Catrionamcd/ViewsIt-Site/README.md

 ### Language Used

 * [Python](https://www.python.org) - Python is an interpreted high-level general-purpose programming language.
 I used Python to access the data in Google Sheets and run the game.
-* [Django](https://www.) - Django is a Python-based free and open-source web framework that follows the model–template–views architectural pattern.
 * [CSS](https://) - Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 * [HTML](https://) - The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
 * [JavaScript](https://) - JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.